Wisconsin dairy industry: Products

 Wisconsin dairies produce a variety of products from processing milk.
-The most notable are cheese and butter.

 Cheese

 Wisconsin has been making cheese since the start of its dairy industry.
 In the 19th century, much of the milk was made into cheese, because it kept longer than milk or butter.
 In the latter half of the 19th century, cheese production moved from the farms to specialized factories, resulting in higher quality cheese.
 In 1921, Wisconsin became the first state to grade cheese by its quality.
 As of 2020, Wisconsin produces 26% of all cheese in the US, totaling 3.39 e9lb of cheese in the last year.

 Wisconsin cheesemakers produce hundreds of varieties.
 Settlers in Wisconsin brought their local cheese varieties with them.
 Swiss cheese being one of the first, alongside mozzarella and provolone.
 Some varieties were invented in Wisconsin, including brick and Colby cheese.
 Varieties of cheese produced in Wisconsin include cheddar, muenster, and feta, in which it leads the US.
 Within Wisconsin, mozzarella accounts for 31% of all cheese produced, while cheddar accounts for 21%.

 Wisconsin requires cheese production to be performed or supervised by a licensed cheesemaker, being the only state in the US to require certification.
 The state also requires cheese sold to be graded for its quality, ranging from grade A to grade D. Producers must also label the age, moisture, and milkfat content.